morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 They are like mixins or partials in other coding frameworks.
 They do one small thing and they do it well.
 They are combined and reused freely to compose the user interface.

 Template parts can be easily overwritten in child themes.
-If you have a `home.php` in your child theme it will overwrite the same template from the main theme.
+A `home.php` in child theme will overwrite the same name template from the main theme.

 `home.php` in the parent theme:
 ```php